-The PPM is a document written up by the syndication attorney that explains important information about the deal and the team that put the syndication together.
-It also maps out how the team expects to execute the business plan.
+The PPM is a document written up by the syndication attorney that gives syndicators the ability to raise capital by selling securities (part of the deal) to investors.
+It explains important information about the deal and the team who put the syndication together.
+The PPM also maps out how the team expects to execute the business plan.
 At this point if you have questions about the property, the business plan or anything else about the deal this is the time to ask.

 You should also begin to do your own due diligence on the team, the market and the deal.
 You want to be able to trust the team you are getting involved with but many times this means you need to fact check them, especially early in the relationship.
 Consider calling or Googling the team, understand how they run their current properties and what they look for in potential deals, does this deal match their strengths?
 Look at the market, how's the population, rent and job growth?
 Does this match the OM put together by the syndication team?
 Does it match your investing criteria?
 Other good things to look at are the average vacancy rate of the area and the median income, among other things but this is a good place to start.